List of The Vision of Escaflowne characters: Van Fanel

 His destiny and Hitomi's are linked, and he is initially dependent on Hitomi's clairvoyant abilities, which save his life more than once.
 He also holds a grudge against Folken for leaving his native Kingdom of Fanelia for Zaibach and Dornkirk for his grand ambitions.
 Due to being half-Draconian, Van is able to manifest a pair of feathered wings which enable him to fly.
-At first he treats Hitomi as a valued teammate, but falls in love with her as the series progress.
+At first he treats Hitomi as a valued teammate, but falls in love with her as the series progresses.